PetDogPlanet.com is an Amazon Associate, and we earn from qualifying purchases.

 If positive, the dog will be assessed for the severity of the issue and appropriate treatment administered.
 This usually comes in the form of two injections which, by the way, are not cheap.

 If negative, then your best bet is prevention.
 There are a number of prescription pills that you can get from your vet.
-These can come in chewable or non-chewable form.
+These can come in chewable or non-chewable forms.
 This will all depend on how accommodating your pup is.
 If you’d prefer it, there is an injection for that.

 - Poor diet and exercise regimen: You may be feeding your dog, but are you feeding it the right thing, in the right proportions?
-It’s common for dog owners to assume that their dog will eat anything they do; which can translate into vegans thinking their dog must also go vegan.
-This is a terrible idea and you can mess up your dog’s chemistry.
+It’s common for dog owners to assume that their dog will eat anything they do, which can translate into vegans thinking their dog must also go vegan.
+This is a terrible idea, and you can mess up your dog’s chemistry.

 You may also be feeding it quite well, but a pit bull is still a dog.
 It needs plenty of exercises to keep it healthy and engaged enough to stop it from destroying your house due to boredom.

 As long as you understand the risks and take care of them during their senior years, a Pitbull can be an excellent companion for your family.
 I hope now you know how long does a Pitbull live?
 If you have any questions about caring for your dog in old age, feel free to contact us!
 We’ll help answer all of your questions so that you know what to expect when it comes time to say goodbye.